backstage/backstage/plugins/graphql-common/README.md

 }
 ```

-In output schema it becomes:
+In the output schema it is transformed into:

 ```graphql
 interface IService implements IComponent & IEntity & Node {